hangj-cache/ADMM-ESINet/README.md

 # ADMM-ESINet

 The Python code for ADMM ESINet.
-You need to generate EEG data for the training set.
-Run main to start training the model.
-For different training data, you need to modify the initial values of hyperparameters in the model appropriately to meet the requirements of the model.
+You need to launch Brainstorm and run data_generator_simulation_300 to generate EEG data for the training set (in MATLAB), while modifying the path parameters in the network.
+Run the 21main_trans function to start training the model.
+The high-resolution source imaging network has been placed under /High-resolution experimental network.